Hole by Hole

 Hole 1 (Poplars) Par 4

-Strong opening hole to your round, with out of bounds on the right hand side.
+A strong opening hole with out of bounds on the right hand side.

 Longer hitters may want to hit 3 wood from the tee to avoid fairway bunkers.
 A good tee shot will leave an uphill second shot into a well bunkered green.
 A par 4 is a good start to your round.